 The old way of doing things

-For most hoteliers, the night audit is the process in which you close out the day in your PMS.
+For most hoteliers, the night audit is the process in which you close out the day in your Property Management System.
 Typically, this involves:

 - Posting night charges and other additional services